Structure analysis¶

 onto the first one.

-Note that RMSD can be defined in two ways: the sum of squared deviations is divided either by 3N (PyMOL) or by N (SciPy).
-QCP (and gemmi) returns the former.
-To get the latter multiply it by √3.
+Note that the RMSD can be defined in two ways: the sum of squared deviations is divided either by 3N (as in PyMOL and QCP) or by N (as in SciPy).
+Gemmi returns the former.
+To get the latter, multiply it by √3.

 Here is a usage example: